 We operate the following school programs for youth:

-• The Pilot Butte campus offers a school for youth who are new to Ranch Ehrlo.
+• The Pilot Butte campus school for youth who are new to Ranch Ehrlo.
 It is designed to provide academic assessment, modified programs, and behavioural stabilization in preparation for future educational placements.

 • Classrooms operated by Ranch Ehrlo in Regina provide youth with opportunities to integrate into mainstream education.
 Students are placed in classrooms (elementary or high school) appropriate to their age, academic capabilities, and specific treatment issues.